 by June Hemmons Hiatt

 This book of knitting techniques is a must-have for every knitter – and well worth the £30 price.
-An instant classic when it was released in 1988, it was revised in 2012 and now boasts nearly 700 pages of information – with 26 pages alone on swatching for tension, you know you are in the hands of a master!
+An instant classic when it was released in 1988, it was revised in 2012 and now boasts nearly 700 pages of information – with 26 pages alone on knitting tension squares, you know you are in the hands of a master!

 Whatever your question, June Hemmons Hiatt will answer it here, explaining both how and why to work each method.
 From constructing all types of knitted fabric to shaping, patterning, designing and more, its breadth and depth is staggering.
 It’s illustrated with black-and-white photographs and line drawings.
 Our much-thumbed copy in The Knitter offices is referred to almost daily, and we regard it as an indispensable part of our knitting library.